Historic

 CAMPING

-Though both places are busy during the day but by around 5pm they all head back to the other side of the island and you have the place to yourself.
-Camping at Wai’anapanapa consists of a large grassy area next to the bathrooms or rustic cabins you can rent from the parks service.
-The cabins are usually something you have to reserve months in advance.
+Though both places are busy during the day, by around 5 PM, the crowds head back to the other side of the island, leaving you with the place to yourself.
+Camping at Waiʻanapanapa offers a large grassy area next to the bathrooms or rustic cabins you can rent from the park’s service, typically requiring reservations months in advance.
+The Pools of ʻOheʻo, with campsites along the shore, boast incredible ocean views.
+Waking up early to have the pools all to yourself is a real treat and very romantic.
+The nearby bamboo forest trail is serene and mostly empty in the morning, offering a peaceful hiking experience.

 HOTEL HANA